Sahsah19/LOLWikiScraper/README.md

 ## Usage

 Before you are able to use the scraper, some prerequisites are required.
 The neccessary tools to run this scraper, include Python3, requests-html, and BeautifulSoup4.
-To learn how to install external Python libraries, more information can be found [here](https://docs.python.org/3/installing/index.html)
+To learn how to install external Python libraries, more information can be found [here](https://docs.python.org/3/installing/index.html).

+usage: main.py [-h] [-t] [-c CHAMP]